Welcome. Thanks for visiting.

 I’m Denise.
 In 2014 my life fell apart in various ways.
 I did what all normal people do under such circumstances.
 I decided to sell or give away most of my possessions and hit the American highway.
 I called it a Quirky Vision Quest.

 My original plan was to visit intentional communities (aka: communes) and maybe find one to call home.
 I envisioned myself feeding baby cows and spreading organic seeds… Well, it didn’t quite work out that way.
-I should have known better given my track record.
 A series of mishaps at my very first commune had me escaping at the break of dawn.
 I rolled into a Super 8, utterly disappointed, and looked at my Road Atlas.
 Now that my commune fantasy had crumbled, what was I going to do?

 Go to Dollywood.
 Why not?
-Although I wouldn’t admit to it publicly, I enjoy (some) country music and have always loved Dolly Parton.
+Every misfit loves Dolly Parton, maybe because she knows how it feels not to belong (her Coat of Many Colors song), and how to find home within yourself.
+She’s also one hell of an entertainer!
 I was only a few hours away… and I desperately needed some entertainment.
 So I hit the highway again, wondering what I would do after Dollywood.
 It’s not like I had a Plan B. I only had Plan A: live happily ever after in commune.

 While I was romping around the touristy town of Pigeon Forge, TN– in fact, while I was inside a theater watching Conway Twitty and Elvis impersonators, my phone buzzed away in my purse.
 After the show I discovered a message from a woman with a sweet voice and a wonderful sense of humor.
 She invited me to come on out and meet a bunch of people, maybe help with the upcoming chili fundraiser and join them for game night.